Sound Fountain

 #CLP 2012 - Jan Kiepura and Martha Eggert

-#CLP 103 - Elsa Martinelli.
-Excerpts from Don Giovanni, La Fanciulla del West, Turandot, Manon Lescaut, Mefistofele, Madame Butterfly.
+#CLP 103 - Elsa Martinelli with excerpts from Don Giovanni, La Fanciulla del West, Turandot, Manon Lescaut, Mefistofele, Madame Butterfly.

 The most famous Continental releases are those of Georges Enesco playing Bach's Sonatas and Partitas for Violin Solo on CLP-104/6.

-Most of Gabor's 78s were pressed at the Scranton Record Mfg. plant which at the time was the largest independent plant in the U.S. Even after Capitol bought the plant in 1946, records were pressed there, because Eli Oberstein, another remarkable figure in the history of recorded sound in the nineteen forties and fifties, continued to have access to the Capitol plant because he controlled a lot of shellac, which was in very short supply at the time.
+Most of Gabor's 78s were pressed at the Scranton Record Mfg. plant which at the time was the largest independent plant in the US.
+Even after Capitol bought the plant in 1946, records were pressed there, because Eli Oberstein, another remarkable figure in the history of recorded sound in the nineteen forties and fifties, continued to have access to the Capitol plant.
+Oberstein controlled most of the shellac which was in very short supply at the time.
 In 1948 Oberstein took over the bankrupt Sonora Co. and in 1949 he regained his New Jersey Plastics Co. and started to press LPs from then on.

-The Webster Pressing Plant: production of the cheap vinyl, matrix quality control, and record pressing
+The Webster Pressing Plant: production of the cheap vinyl mix (vinylite), matrix quality control, and record pressing

 The major attraction of tape was, of course, that longer recording sessions were possible and above all splicing was feasible, thus a performance without (too many) errors could be compiled.
 There was however another important advantage.
 Tape made it possible to add a second playback head a few inches before the actual playback head.
 The signal picked up by this playback head steered the cutter head When a dynamic passage was picked up by this second head it was possible to allow more land between adjacent grooves which contained high dynamics.
 (In Europe this method was even further developed by Decca and Telefunken which had formed the TELDEC company in Germany.
 The system was called "Füllschrift" because of the possibility to economically use the unused land separating the groove during less loud passages.)